 Fast forward a year or so I realized if I wanted to become a scientist I needed research experience.
 After exploring my options I came across the Minority Undergraduate Laboratory Research Experience (MURE) Program.
 This program gives students the opportunity to gain research experience and earn credit or a small stipend.
 As a MURE student, I gained one-year of research experience and realized that I am more interested in science than engineering.
 Thank you for the MURE Program, my lab-mates and mentors for showing me the way of the lab as an undergraduate.

 Later on, in college and graduate school I learned in with the support of the National Society of Black Engineers (NSBE), Women in Science and Engineering (WISE) Special Interest Group and the National GEM Consortium.
 I took on leadership roles and decided I wanted to include helping the next generation of scientists as part of my mission as a scientist.
 I continued working on my research, getting involved and eventually I found like-minded people in these organizations.
 NSBE was like a family and taught me so many things about being a leader.
 WISE gave me insight on how I could be a voice for African-American women in STEM and that we can break barriers.
 The GEM Grad Lab showed me that graduate school was for me and despite the challenges, I could do it.
 And I did it!
 Thank you NSBE, WISE, GEM, Dr. Huggans and Dr. Tull.

 And lastly, I have to thank the science blogging community.
 I remembered reading The Thesis Whisperer and This Week in Virology and thinking the science and higher education community was missing something.
-Dr. Inger Mewburn (The Thesis Whisperer) encouraged me to start, Mademoiselle Scientist and share my journey as a woman in science.
-When I started this blog back in 2013 I did not know what to expect.
+Dr. Inger Mewburn (The Thesis Whisperer) encouraged me to start, Mademoiselle Scientist.
+When I started I did not know what to expect.
 I am grateful for the opportunity to share my story and see the science community grow.
-Thank you, science blogging community, Dr. Michael Johnson (blacksciblog), Dr. Tull, Vanguard STEM, #BLACKandSTEM and Donna (Science Mentor) for helping create a resourceful science community.
+Thank you, science blogging community, Dr. Michael Johnson (blacksciblog), Dr. Tull, Vanguard STEM, #BLACKandSTEM and Science Mentor for helping create a resourceful science community.